Sales Tax Registration Overview for E-Commerce Sellers

 Here is a summary of the states with sales tax nexus (as of October 2020):

 - 30 FBA States (3 without sales tax -Delaware, New Hampshire, and Oregon).
 More FBA states are coming soon, including Alabama and Missouri.

 - 44 Marketplace Facilitator States (where Amazon is collecting the sales tax), registration is still required.

 Need Help with Your Sales Tax Registrations?

-Keep in mind, this is a very busy time of the year for permits, and the states are a little slower to respond with the increased volume.
+Keep in mind, this is a hectic time of the year for permits, and the states are a little slower to respond to the increased volume.